MSEEM measures whether opportunity in sports-adjacent systems is being distributed visibly, fairly, and accountably.

 Assess whether schools, districts, and athletic departments have the tools, policies, and education needed for NIL-era decision-making.

-What the system is producing
+What the system produces

 Ask whether current practices are actually creating broader educational and economic opportunity, not just promotional claims.

-MSEEM now has real things attached to it.
+The platform has real things attached to it.

 NIL Access Audit